glasnostic/af_xdp_test/README.md

 ## Run the Example

-To run the example, you'll need to install Docker (tested with version 19.03) on a Linux 5.1 kernel based system and start:
+To run the example, you'll need to install Docker (tested with version 19.03) on a Linux 5.1 (or greater) kernel based system and start:

     $ ./start                   # run this example
-    $ ./stop                    # stop running example
+    $ ./stop                    # stop running the example

-Or you want to run this example step by step you can following commands:
+Or if you want to run this example step by step, you can call the following commands:

-    $ ./huge 				# mount huge pages (required by the example)
+    $ ./scripts/huge                   # mount huge pages (required by the example)
     $ docker-compose build             # build example Docker images
     $ docker-compose up -d             # run the example
-    $ docker-compose logs -f <role> 	# check log message of role
+    $ docker-compose logs -f <role>    # check log messages of container <role>
                                        # here role could be router, client or service
-    $ docker-compose down		# stop running example
+    $ docker-compose down              # stop running the example

 After running this test case, you should get the results shown in the [./result](./result) directory.